 Oh yes, they are everywhere, we think.

 Along the road, a couple of boys are selling jujube berries (Ziziphus mauritiana).
 Their taste is somewhat insipid, but nevertheless they are considered a delicacy by the locals.
-You may read more about this species on the page Traditional medicine.
+This species is described on the page Plants: Plants in folklore and poetry.

 In the evening, a storm approaches, filling the air with dust.
 The wind blows all night long, and some of the morning as well.